Becoming a Permanent Resident is a Two-Step Process

 Green Card applicants must demonstrate the absence of any health-related inadmissibility.
 Things that can make you inadmissible include:

-The USCIS allows applicants to bring attorneys to this interview, which is highly recommended especially for any cases with complications.
-Having your well-prepared attorney present can help keep the case on track if there are documents that the government cannot find in their system, and the attorney will be on hand if any of the USCIS questions require legal explanation.
+The USCIS allows applicants to bring attorneys to this interview, which is highly recommended for cases with any legal complications.
+Having a well-prepared attorney present can help keep the case from derailing at the interview stage.

 Conditional Residence

 If your marriage was less than two years old on the day you became a Permanent Resident through your spouse then you will be issued a two-year Green Card and you will become a “conditional” Permanent Resident.
 If this is the case, you will have to petition to remove those conditions during the 90 days before your conditional Green Card expires using the Form I-751 Petition to Remove Conditions of Residence.
-If you fail to do this in a timely manner you will risk your Green Card status, which will automatically terminate and result in removal proceedings and a Notice to Appear.
-If late, you must prove you had good cause to miss your filing deadline and the USCIS can give you discretionary lenience.
+If you fail to do this in a timely manner the government can terminate your Green Card status, which will result in removal proceedings and a Notice to Appear in immigration court.
+If you file the I-751 late, you must prove you had a good reason to miss your filing deadline.
 If any of these issues affect your case be sure to contact your immigration attorney for the best chance at reestablishing your permanent residence.

 The two-year conditional period is intended to show that your new marriage was legitimate and bona fide, and not fraudulent or intended to circumvent immigration laws or solely to acquire immigration benefits.
 In order for the removal of your conditions to be approved, you must generally demonstrate that you are still married to the same person after 2 years.
 You may also include your children in your application if they received their conditional-resident status either at the same time or within 90 days as you did.